Enjoy beautiful views around every turn along these amazing scenic drives in Virginia's Blue Ridge!

-The Blue Ridge Parkway winds through the heart of Virginia's Blue Ridge Mountains.
+The Blue Ridge Parkway makes its way through the heart of Virginia's Blue Ridge Mountains.
 At 469 miles, this scenic drive winds along the Blue Ridge Mountains and offers visitors the opportunity to enjoy some of the best mountain views in the world.

 The Parkway is operated by the National Park Service and is the most visited unit in the National Park System.

 Travelers can take the Parkway north out of the Roanoke Valley and make their way to Shenandoah National Park and Skyline Drive or south toward Great Smoky Mountains National Park and Grandfather Mountain in North Carolina.

 The Blue Ridge Parkway also connects you to interesting locations in Virginia's Blue Ridge.
 The Parkway is only a 10-minute drive from Downtown Roanoke and there are six different entry points to this world-famous road throughout the region.